Jamalam360/blog/_posts/2022-02-02-git-overuse.md

 So is this a good habit?
 On one hand, it's probably good to always make sure you can _swiftly and immediately destroy your mistakes with one command_.
 It's also good to know that you can always just delete the branch and be back where you started.
 On the other hand, it's costing me precious time (which I don't have a lot of at the moment (why am I writing a blog?)) and I'm not sure if it's worth it.

 That's about the end of that rant!
-Goodbye for now!
+Goodbye for now - Jamalam